sirisha-gururaj/SCT_SD_4/README.md

     git clone <your-repository-url>
     cd <your-repository-folder>
     ```
-    Alternatively, create a new folder and add three files: `mock_products.html`, `style.css`, and `web_scraper.py`.
+    Alternatively, create a new folder and add three files: `mock_products.html` and `web_scraper.py`.

-2.  **Add the Code**: Ensure the complete code for each of the three files is in its respective file.
+2.  **Add the Code**: Ensure the complete code for each of the two files is in its respective file.

 3.  **Install Dependencies**: Open your terminal or command prompt and install the required Python library using pip.
     ```bash